sont5413/Predictors-of-Antler-Size-in-White-tailed-Deer/README.md

 ### A. Important features from the XGBR model:
 ![image](https://user-images.githubusercontent.com/95881308/206016737-c7e7d951-6408-4aeb-a2e3-3d4bfecaecd8.png)

-Body Mass was the most important feature and far and away more predictive than any of the other predictors.
+Body Mass was the most important feature and far and away more predictive than any of the other features.